FrogTheFrog/moondeck-buddy/README.md

 Also if you remove the app without turning it off, you will need to remove it manually.

+# Log file location

+On Windows the logs are located next to the executable.

+On Linux the logs are located in `/tmp`.

 # Additional configuration

 Everytime the app is started, a configuration file called `settings.json` is read or created.
 After modifying the file, the app must be restarted for changes to apply.